SoCal

 The entire weekend consists of field training.
 Our classroom is the outdoors.
 Our teachers are the animals themselves.
 Our instructor finds animal track and sign, then a dialogue ensues between the instructor and participants to provide the opportunity for everyone involved to internalize field marks and interpret wildlife behavior.
 The learning retention is unparalleled.

 The training emphasizes the development of reliable field skills.
 No prior training is required to participate.
 The less you know, the more more you will learn.
+The Smithsonian Magazine brilliantly explains the process through the eyes of a participant.

 "An Amazing Experience"